Lake Elsinore, California: Public safety

 The Riverside County Sheriff's Department serves the entire Lake Elsinore Valley (including the nearby community of Lakeland Village and the City of Wildomar) from its regional station in downtown Lake Elsinore.
 The city once had its own police department, but it was disbanded in 1970 for budgetary reasons.

 The city of Lake Elsinore contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.
 Lake Elsinore currently has three paramedic engines and one paramedic truck company operating from its four stations.

 Fire Station 10 is located downtown next to the post office, which also has two CAL FIRE engines for supplemental protection.
 Fire Station 85 is located at McVicker Park and Fire Station 94 is located on the east side of the city off of Railroad Canyon Road.
 Rosetta Canyon Fire Station 97 is located on the northeast side of the city covering the Highway 74 corridor.

 Education

 Public education within most of the city of Lake Elsinore and the surrounding areas is provided by the Lake Elsinore Unified School District, which serves a student population of about 21,500.
 The school district has 15 elementary schools, five middle schools, three high schools, and three alternative schools.

 Lakeside, Temescal Canyon, and Elsinore are the three main high schools of the Lake Elsinore Unified School District.

 A very small portion of northeastern Lake Elsinore in the Canyon Hills subdivision is located in the Menifee Union School District for grades K-8, and Perris Union High School District for grades 9–12.
+Another portion of Lake Elsinore is in the Perris Elementary School District and the Perris UHSD for grades 7–12.

 Additionally, three private schools are within the city of Lake Elsinore, including a K–12 preparatory academy.